NGWPC/twod-fim-knowledge-base/system-decision-record/sdr.md

 ---

-## 7. Tooling
+## 6. Tooling

-This repository is designed for Obsidian:
+This repository is designed for Obsidian with following in mind:
 - Bidirectional links
 - Graph view of reasoning
 - Dataview queries for dynamic summaries